Mungunuu/marvel/README.md

 * foundation.min.css is a minimalized version of the .css file, i have not used it and am leaving it there in case any styles are being pulled from it

 # IMAGES FOLDER
-* only image it holds is our background image
+* holds our background image and loading gif/svg

 # JS FOLDER
 * app.js is OUR personal file to run all of our scripts